+1. Compensation -

-- 1. Compensation - (a) The existing pay plan in effect on January 5, 2020 shall continue in effect through July 3, 2021.
-See Appendix A An updated pay plan effective the first full pay period in July of 2021 shall be created and become the new Appendix B. - (b) Effective July 1, 2020, each bargaining unit employee employed as of July 1, 2020 will receive a lump sum payment of one thousand and four hundred dollars (\$1,400.00), payable in the first off cycle period of fiscal year 2021.
+- (a) The existing pay plan in effect on June 30, 2022, shall continue in effect through June 30, 2023 as adjusted by paragraph (d) below.
+See Appendix A. An updated pay plan effective the first full pay period in July of 2023 shall be created and become the new Appendix B. - (b) Subject to full funding by the Vermont Legislature and receipt thereof of by the Judiciary, the Judiciary will create a new position to be titled "Judicial Assistant" which will be at a paygrade 19 as provided in the Side Letter.
+As further provided by the Side letter, employees holding the titles of Docket Clerk B and Court Room Operators will be retitled "Judicial Assistant".
+Neither the VSEA nor an individual employee holding the title "Judicial Assistant" will file for a reclassification of the title for a period of eighteen months (January 1, 2024), unless the Judiciary significantly revises the job description as described in the Side Letter. - (c) Each bargaining unit employee employed as of January 3, 2023 will receive a lump sum payment of One Thousand Five Hundred Dollars (\$1,500.00), payable in the first full pay period of calendar year 2023.
 Such lump sum will not be added to employees' base nor to the pay plan.